ssime-git/minio_nyc_taxi/README.md

 3. **Train/Test Split**
    - Data is split into training and testing sets
-   - Splits are stored in separate MinIO buckets
+   - Splits are stored in separate MinIO buckets with appropriate naming conventions

 4. **Model Training**
    - Models are trained using the training dataset